wind-c/comqtt/README.md

 #### What is MQTT?
 MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 [Learn more](https://mqtt.org/faq)

+#### When is this repo updated?
+Unless it's a critical issue, new releases typically go out over the weekend.
+At some point in the future this repo may be converted to an organisation, or collaborators added if the project continues to grow.

 #### Comqtt Features
 - Full MQTTv5 Feature Compliance, compatibility for MQTT v3.1.1 and v3.0.0.
 - TCP, Websocket, (including SSL/TLS) and Dashboard listeners.